Jprins11/Fake-Review-Detection-GLPA/README.md

 file 7: Reviews.txt --> This file contains the reviews used in the research.
 It contains 21000 reviews from which 10500 reviews are fake.

+This file is made by student of the Erasmus Univeristy Rotterdam.